section-engineering-education/engineering-education/content/articles/how-to-develop-an-api-architecture/index.md

 published: true
 url: /how-to-develop-an-api-architecture/
 title: How to Develop an API Architecture
 description: In this article, we will look at the basics of developing an API architecture.
-We will go through API design and its goals, API design architectural styles and the best practices when designing an API.
+We will go through API design and its goals, API design architectural styles, and the best practices when designing an API.
 author: lilian-kerubo
 date: 2021-11-15T00:00:00-13:30
 topics: [API]